kodebuds/groupi/README.md

   3. Choose the target group from the list.

 ### Managing Groups

+- **Reorder Groups (Drag and Drop)**:
+  1. Drag a group and drop it above or below another group to change the order.
+  2. The new order is saved and reflected immediately.

+- **Open All Files in a Group (Drag to Editor)**:
+  1. Drag a group from the Groupi view and drop it onto the editor area.
+  2. All files in the group will open in the editor.

 - **Rename a Group**:
   1. Right-click on the group you want to rename.